 Sentence: Detention in secure care or custody

-The Criminal Justice and Licensing (Scotland) Act 2010 specifies the presumption against sentences under 3 months.
+The Criminal Justice and Licensing (Scotland) Act 2010 specifies the presumption against sentences under three months.

-GIRFEC principles should apply to all work with young people in secure care or custody, regardless of whether they are subject to measures through the CHS (Centre for Youth and Criminal Justice, 2013).
+GIRFEC principles should apply to all work with young people in secure care or custody, regardless of whether they are subject to measures through the CHS (Centre for Youth & Criminal Justice, 2013).

 In rare circumstances, a young person who has committed a serious offence (usually of a violent or sexual nature), and who is assessed a presenting an on-going risk of harm to others, may be made subject to an Order for Lifelong Restriction (OLR).
 The court will impose a minimum period of detention in custody (called the ‘punishment part’) but the young person will not be released until the Parole Board decides that the risk they pose can be safely managed in the community.

 Sentences to detention can also have imposed an extended sentence or Supervised Release Order.